 Carly is a strong, independent woman who could handle any man (assuming it’s not a situation being played for laughs), and who has the support and love in her life to know what love is and what a healthy relationship should be like.
 (You could argue that she lets Sam take advantage of her, but Carly knows the score and she stands up when she feels she has to.)
 And Spencer is her slave.
 He wouldn’t even present a challenge, even at the most fierce he was capable of.
 Spencer is sensitive, and easily frightened or his feelings easily hurt.
 He’s not an intimidating man, and especially not to Carly who knows him well.

-Hypothetically there are two paths here: 1) they lust after each other, 2) they actually have sex.
+Hypothetically there are two shipping paths here: 1) mutual pining, 2) they actually have a physical/sexual relationship.

-And most of this is just stuff to keep in mind while watching the first two seasons, because Carly is 17 (I’d estimate) in the fifth season, and that’s a woman in my opinion.
+And most of this is just stuff to keep in mind while watching the first two seasons, because Carly is 17 (I’d estimate) in the fifth season.

 Long story short: yes she’s young, yes there are quite a few years between them, yes he’s her guardian…BUT…given who these characters are, how much they love each other, how they interact with each other etc., to imagine them in the horror-version of the relationship I propose is almost laughable.